Formula Pacific: Introduction

 The Formula Pacific category was created at a meeting of representatives from Pacific Basin countries (Australia, New Zealand, Canada and Japan) in 1976.
 The formula was based on Formula Atlantic, with provision made for the use of Japanese engines.
 The first races to be held under the new formula were staged in New Zealand in January 1977.

 New Zealand

 New Zealand staged its first Formula Pacific races in January 1977 having abandoned Formula 5000 and moved to the new formula in that year.

 The category continued there until Formula Mondial was introduced in 1983.

 Australia

 Formula Pacific was adopted as part of Australian Formula 1 alongside the 5-litre Formula 5000 class in 1979 and it became the sole component of Australian Formula 1 in 1982.
 Formula Mondial was adopted as the new Australian Formula 1 in 1983 however cars complying with Formula Pacific would continue to compete alongside the new cars until the end of that year.

 Japan

 The Japan Automobile Federation ran a Formula Pacific championship from 1978 to 1982.
+JAF had instituted a Formula Pacific class in 1977, the cars racing alongside Formula 2000 cars, but with only a single entrant the class was cancelled that year.